 It’s time for Halloween and all the fun fiesta, yup, it’s the time for all the cooking and celebrating no matter which culture you are.
 Why not baking a theme cake to be your centerpiece of display?
-You can done this days ahead, and remember, there’s no limit to creativity and fun when doing it yourself.
+You can make this cake days ahead, and remember, there’s no limit to creativity and fun when doing it yourself.

-I always love cake and so do our family and big family.
+I always love cake and so do our family and a big family.
 Thing is, it runs in our family to enjoy cakes that are not too sweet, more or less similar to the French style cake you know: soft whirl, creamy butter, etc… So getting one at the local grocery is out of the question, I mean they do cakes in batches and decorate to your limited options.
-Local bakery would work too, but hey, it’s more fun to do it at home and know exactly what’s going in there right?
+The local bakery would work too, but hey, it’s more fun to do it at home and know exactly what’s going in there right?
 Okay enough with the chitchatting, let’s get to work.

 Chocolate Jelly filling

 Since my son is a super fan of anything-jelly, I decide to make some jelly (the night before) to save on chilling time.

 There are lots of methods, one is to melt chocolate and mix it with gelatin/water and the other is to use cocoa powder.
 I picked the latter since I have them ready at home and quicker.

 In regard to the gelling agent, you can use a pre-pack Jello, gelatin, Agar, Carrageenan, etc. I usually use a mix of agar and carrageenan so the Jelly can be wiggly enough yet still holding its shape well.